Holy Cross Church (Columbus, Ohio): Holy Cross School

+Santa Cruz parish

+The first Mass for spanish-speaking immigrants in the Columbus area was offered in 1980, with about 50 people attending.
+Beginning in 1993, the growing Spanish-speaking Catholic population in Central Ohio was served at Holy Cross by the non-geographic personal parish of Santa Cruz, established by bishop James Griffin.
+Holy Cross was selected because of its central location for Latinos living in Franklin County.
+In 2001, due to the congregation's continued growth, its worship site moved to Holy Name Church in the Old North Columbus area.

+Suppression and merger with St. Joseph Cathedral

+Citing "demographic changes... a decline in the number of registered parishioners, a decline in Mass attendance, decline in offertory revenue, and the shortage of priests...", bishop Earl Fernandes suppressed the parish and merged its territory with that of St. Joseph Cathedral on April 5, 2023.
+Holy Cross will continue to serve as a site of worship.

 Exterior

 The property is located on 0.165 acres at the corner of South 5th and East Rich Streets in Columbus.
 The church is constructed of over 800,000 bricks.
 It features a prominent statue of Jesus on the Via Dolorosa with the inscription “Follow Me”, and clock tower with a steeple and belfry.
 The “Follow Me” statue covers an inscription that reads “God forbid that I should glory, but in the Cross of Our Lord Jesus Christ, by whom the world is crucified to me and I to the world”, a quote from the Epistle to the Galatians.

 The rectory and the school were built of brick in 1861 and 1871, respectively.

 Interior

 The many frescoes in the church were painted in the summer of 1884 for $4200.
 Two murals near the sanctuary depict Saint Helena finding the True Cross and the presentation of the True Cross to Pope Saint Sylvester.
 Other murals along the sides of the nave include the Annunciation, the Nativity of Jesus, the Finding in the Temple of the Child Jesus, the Resurrection of Jesus, and the Ascension of Jesus.

 The two manual, six rank pipe organ was built by Page Organ Company in 1928.
 It was installed in the Fayette Theater (Washington Court House, Ohio) before it was moved to Holy Family Church in Franklinton, Ohio in 1947.
 The organ was moved to Holy Cross in 1981.

 The Munich-style stained glass windows were created by Zettler Studios.
 The windows were stored on a German dock during World War I until they were finally shipped to Columbus after the war.